Joe Wright (footballer, born 1995): Kilmarnock

 On 13 July 2022, after a year without a club, Wright joined Scottish Premiership side Kilmarnock on a one-year deal, having also had a trial with Heart of Midlothian.

 In his debut season, Wright made 44 appearances across all competitions, scoring 5 goals.
 Notably, he scored twice in a 2–3 home defeat to Livingston on 4 November 2022 and added goals against Aberdeen and Rangers later in the season.
 His performances contributed to Kilmarnock's 10th-place finish in the Scottish Premiership, he extended his stay with the club by signing a two-year contract, keeping him at Rugby Park until June 2025.

 Wright continued to be a key figure in the 2023–24 season, making 32 appearances and scoring 3 goals.
 He found the net in league matches against Hibernian on 16 September 2023, Dundee on 30 December 2023, and St Johnstone on 13 April 2024.
 His contributions helped Kilmarnock secure a 4th-place finish, earning qualification for the UEFA Europa League.

 In the 2024–25 season, Wright has made 36 appearances across all competitions, scoring 2 goals.
 A highlight of the season was his decisive goal in the UEFA Europa Conference League on 15 August 2024, where he scored the only goal in a 1–0 away victory against Tromsø IL, securing a 3–2 aggregate win and advancing Kilmarnock to the play-off round against FC Copenhagen.

 Bradford City

 On 6 June 2025, Wright agreed to join newly promoted League One side Bradford City on a two-year deal.

+He made his first appearance for the Bantams in the opening game of the 2025/26 EFL League One season in a 2–1 victory against Wycombe Wanderers.

+Wright scored his first goal for the club on 30 August 2025 as the opener in a 3–2 win against fellow newly promoted side AFC Wimbledon.

+Dundee

+On 31 August 2026, Wright returned to the Scottish Premiership with Dundee on a two-year deal for an undisclosed fee.
+Wright made his Dundee debut on 6 September as a substitute away to Heart of Midlothian.
+He suffered an injured hamstring the following week in a bounce game against Falkirk, keeping him out for several weeks.